dqops/dqo/docs/dqo-concepts/checks/partition-checks/partition-checks.md

 Partition checks measure data quality for each daily or monthly partition by creating a separate data quality score.
 To run a partition check, you need to select a data column that is the time partitioning key for the table.

 ## Setting up date or datetime column name
-In order to enable time partition check, set a column that contains date or datetime or timestamp.
+In order to enable time partition check, set a column that contains date, datetime or timestamp.

-You can add it in UI
+1. Go to Data Source section
+2. On a tree view select table of interest.
+3. Go to the **Date and Time Columns** tag
+4. In the dropdown menu under D**ATE or DATETIME column name for partition checks** select a column that contains date, datetime or timestamp.

 ## Checks configuration in YAML file
 Partition data quality checks, like other data quality checks in DQO, are defined as YAML files.